Skip to content

 kubectl apply -f releases/podinfo4-tls.yaml

-👉 http://podinfo4.ingress.kubodoc.local.
+👉 https://podinfo4.ingress.kubodoc.local